DanaSMor/spaceship/README.md

 New fatures added:

--3 hit points to the spaceship before gameover -automate restart of the game after dying
+*3 hit points to the spaceship before gameover *automate restart of the game after dying